Aaron Doran: 2014–15 season

 The 2014–15 season started well for Doran, as the club earned 13 points in the first six matches.
 Of those first six matches, he scored against Motherwell, Kilmarnock and against Partick Thistle on 16 August 2014, 30 August 2014 and 13 September 2014 respectively.
 However, in October, Doran found his playing time reduced and was placed on the substitute bench.

 By December, he soon won back his place in the starting eleven, playing in the midfield position.
 On 1 January 2015, Doran scored twice and set up a goal for Mckay in a 3–1 win against local rivals, Ross County.
 However, he suffered a groin injury that saw him out for three matches.

 On 28 February 2015, Doran made his return to the first team from injury, coming on as a substitute for Nick Ross in the 73rd-minute, in a 2–1 loss against Motherwell.
 Following his return from injury, he continued to rotate between the starting eleven and substitute bench for the rest of the season.
 On 2 May 2015, Doran scored his sixth goal of the season, in a 1–1 draw against St Johnstone.
-In the the Scottish Cup Final, Doran started as a left-midfielder, where he set up the opener for Marley Watkins, in a 2–1 win over Falkirk to win their first ever Scottish Cup Final.
+In the Scottish Cup Final, Doran started as a left-midfielder, where he set up the opener for Marley Watkins, in a 2–1 win over Falkirk to win their first ever Scottish Cup Final.
 At the end of the 2014–15 season, Doran made thirty–eight appearances and scoring six times in all competitions.